LukeIreland1/trump-tweet-semantics/docs/report.md

 # 2. Literature Review

-## 2.1.
-Guide (To-Do)

-- Technology Justifications
-- Background Reading
-- Justify using anything
-- Be critical of decisions/guides/opinions

-I decided to use Python as it's my strongest language, plus it's flexibility across platforms and level/variety of API support makes it an obvious choice.
+I decided to use Python as it's my strongest language, plus it's flexibility across platforms and level of API support makes it an obvious choice.

 I originally planned to use Twitter's API via [Twitter Search](https://github.com/ckoepp/TwitterSearch)[^1], but I couldn't use it due to being unable to apply for a Twitter Developer Account.
 I instead opted for someone else's collected tweets at [Trump Twitter Archive](http://www.trumptwitterarchive.com/archive)[^2].
 The export format wasn't great, as you had to wait a while for the page to compile all the tweets into the correct format (When it would be useful to have it precompiled) and the page doesn't actually give you a JSON file, just a text output in JSON format, that you have to slowly copy and paste into a file and use programs to format the JSON into readable format.

-I saw guides such as [Basic Binary Sentiment Analysis using NLTK](https://towardsdatascience.com/basic-binary-sentiment-analysis-using-nltk-c94ba17ae386)[^3], [Text Classification using NLTK](https://pythonprogramming.net/text-classification-nltk-tutorial/)[^4] and [Creating a Twtter Sentiment Analysis program using NLTK's Naive Bayes Classifier](https://towardsdatascience.com/creating-the-twitter-sentiment-analysis-program-in-python-with-naive-bayes-classification-672e5589a7ed)[^5] using NLTK's Naive Bayes Classifier, but they used pre-processed data meaning I can't use them for my tweets.
-This [guide](https://www.freecodecamp.org/news/how-to-make-your-own-sentiment-analyzer-using-python-and-googles-natural-language-api-9e91e1c493e/)[^6] used Google's Natural Language API to perform Sentiment Analysis but this method required internet access, so wasn't particularly fast.
+I saw guides such as [Basic Binary Sentiment Analysis using NLTK](https://towardsdatascience.com/basic-binary-sentiment-analysis-using-nltk-c94ba17ae386)[^3], [Text Classification using NLTK](https://pythonprogramming.net/text-classification-nltk-tutorial/)[^4] and [Creating a Twitter Sentiment Analysis program using NLTK's Naive Bayes Classifier](https://towardsdatascience.com/creating-the-twitter-sentiment-analysis-program-in-python-with-naive-bayes-classification-672e5589a7ed)[^5] using NLTK's Naive Bayes Classifier, but they used pre-processed data meaning I can't use them for my tweets, as that would mean using an classifier trained on film reviews, on tweets, specifically do.
+This [guide](https://www.freecodecamp.org/news/how-to-make-your-own-sentiment-analyzer-using-python-and-googles-natural-language-api-9e91e1c493e/)[^6] used Google's Natural Language API to perform Sentiment Analysis but this method required constant communication with Google's Cloud server

 Eventually, I fell upon this [article](https://www.geeksforgeeks.org/twitter-sentiment-analysis-using-python/)[^7] which used TextBlob to perform sentiment analysis instead.
 TextBlob is a simplified text processing library for Python, and provides a simple API for performing Natural Language Processing tasks, such as speech tagging, noun extraction, classification, translation and, most importantly, sentiment analysis.

-I needed more methods of sentiment analysis, so I decided on using [LSA](https://medium.com/@adi_enasoaie/easy-lsi-pipeline-using-scikit-learn-a073f2484408), Random Forests (used as both part of LSA, and independently), [XGBoost](https://www.datacamp.com/community/tutorials/xgboost-in-python)[^9], Logistic Regression and Multilayer Perceptron models to compare to my Naive Bayes classifier.
+I needed more methods of sentiment analysis, so I decided on using [Latent Sentiment Analysis(LSA)](https://medium.com/@adi_enasoaie/easy-lsi-pipeline-using-scikit-learn-a073f2484408), Random Forests (used as both part of LSA, and independently), [XGBoost](https://www.datacamp.com/community/tutorials/xgboost-in-python)[^9], Logistic Regression and Multilayer Perceptron models to compare to my Naive Bayes classifier.

-Latent Sentiment Analysis is one SA (Sentiment Analysis) technique that scores a corpus based on an assumption meaning similar meaning words will appear in similar pieces of text.
+Latent Sentiment Analysis(LSA) is one SA (Sentiment Analysis) technique that scores a corpus based on an assumption meaning similar meaning words will appear in similar pieces of text.

 Naive Bayes classifiers are simple probabilistic classifers which applies Bayes' theorem of naive assumptions between the features.

 Random Forest classifiers operate by constructing multiple decision trees at training time, and uses mode of each individual tree to calculate a class.

-XGBoost is a gradient boosting algorithm that uses proportional shrinking of leaf nodes, smart tree penalization and differentiation to improve it's understanding of each of the classes used in training.
+XGBoost classifier is a gradient boosting algorithm that uses proportional shrinking of leaf nodes, smart tree penalization and differentiation to improve it's understanding of each of the classes used in training.

 A Multilayer Perceptron is a type of feedforward artificial neural network, consisting of an input layer, a hidden layer and an output layer.
 Each non-input node is a neuron that uses a nonlinear activation function, and uses a supervised learning technique called backpropagation for training.